 Try your luck at fishing

 The source of the Gaula River lies near Røros, as does Norway's longest river, Glomma.
-Both offer good trout and grayling fishing, and you may hook a six- or seven-kilo trout in the Hodal lakes and the waters of the Holavassdrag.
+Both offer good trout and grayling fishing, and you may hook a six- or seven-kilo trout in the Hodal lakes and the waters of the Holavassdrag river system.

-With its many lakes and ponds, rivers and streams, Femundsmarka is another paradise for anglers.
+With its many lakes and ponds, rivers and streams, the Femundsmarka area is another paradise for anglers.

-Buy a tailor-made cycling package (including tour descriptions, maps and accommodation) at Røros Tourist Information Office.
+You can buy a tailor-made cycling package, including tour description, maps and accommodation, at Røros Tourist Information Office.